6 min read

 At one street corner where the parade was incredibly crowded, a film crew with a camera on a crane was shooting a scene for one of the Jack Reacher franchise, Never Go Back.
 Signs on the sidewalk alerted us that we agreed to be extras in the movie by being in the area.
 We saw one actor, Cobie Smulders, running through the crowd with the crane camera following her.
 Meanwhile, my daughter set herself up to be in a shot with Cobie.
 They edited her out since I never saw her in the final movie.
 It was so close to being famous!

-NOLA, the one thing I don’t like is that ride on Interstate Highway 10.
-That is basically a floating bridge on a variety of swampland.
-Next time I will fly to see you in NOLA.
+My dear NOLA, the one thing I don’t like is riding Interstate Highway 10.
+It is basically a floating bridge over various swamplands.
+Next time, I will fly to see you in NOLA.

 The Second Visit Was A Birthday Gift